 The question is: How do you find a college where your son or daughter is likely to become immersed quickly, develop a close mentoring relationship with a faculty member, and get involved in sustained co-curricular activities that allow them to find good friends and develop strong life skills?

 Have a conversation about fit.
-Now is the time to have a serious conversation with your son or daughter about where they are in their own personal development and what kind of college is going to be best for them.
+Now is the time to have a serious conversation with your son or daughter about where they are in their personal development and what kind of college will be best for them.
 Are they more likely to thrive in a lecture hall or small classes?
 Will they be more comfortable in an urban or rural setting?
 What kinds of people do they tend to thrive around?

 Make sure you understand the financial costs.
 The sticker price, meaning the listed tuition, is not altogether helpful.
 The financial aid letters you may have just received can be misleading.
-Make sure you understand: How many years does it take the average student to graduate?
+Make sure you understand: How many years does the average student take to graduate?
 At Denison, like most private colleges, it is four years.
 At some public universities, it often takes five or even six years (therefore, an extra year or two of tuition).
-And will financial aid be in place for the entire time they are in college?
+And will financial aid be in place for their time in college?

 One of the mistakes prospective families make is selecting a college because of very small differences in price.
 Fit is most important.
-It does not make sense to go to a college that is slightly less expensive if the fit is not right.
+It does not make sense to go to a slightly less expensive college if the fit is not right.
 At the same time, debt does matter.
-My own view is that a manageable level of debt is worth it to get an education that is the right fit for the student, and families need to determine what that level is for them.
+I believe a manageable level of debt is worth it to get an education that is the right fit for the student, and families need to determine what that level is for them.

 Choose a college where your son or daughter can pursue their passions.
-If your son or daughter plays a sport or has a passion for an artistic endeavor, choose a college where they will be able to pursue that passion.
-This is really important—don’t choose a college where they only will be able to watch others perform.
-Choose a college where they will be likely to make the team, be cast in a play, join a music ensemble, and have a chance to pursue their passion.
+If your son or daughter plays a sport or has a passion for an artistic endeavor, choose a college where they can pursue that passion.
+This is important — don’t choose a college where they only will be able to watch others perform.
+Choose a college where they will likely make the team, be cast in a play, join a music ensemble, and have a chance to pursue their passion.

 Visit the colleges one more time.
-If you have narrowed it down to two or three colleges, go visit them one more time.
-Try to attend one of the April Visit Days that most colleges offer for admitted students.
+If you have narrowed it down to two or three colleges, revisit them.
+Try attending one of the April Visit Days most colleges offer for admitted students.
 Let your son or daughter spend the night at their top two or three colleges, and tell them to go with their gut.
 Don’t be strident with your views.
 Ask your son or daughter questions, as opposed to offering observations.
 Where do they feel comfortable?
 Which one feels right?

-Here are some questions to ask during the April Visit Days that are important, but not often thought of: What is the size of the endowment per student?
+Here are some essential questions to ask during the April Visit Days but not often thought of: What is the endowment size per student?
 Endowment translates into the financial resources a college can spend on providing student experiences.
 What is the mood on campus?
-You want to be someplace where faculty, staff and students are proud of the college.
+You want to be where faculty, staff, and students are proud of the college.

 And pay attention to location.
 You want to be on a campus that has a good vibe.
-I also think there is a huge advantage to being in a location that has a healthy community surrounding the college and easy access to an airport and city.
+I also think there is a massive advantage to being in a location with a healthy community surrounding the college and easy access to an airport and city.
 And I will admit that this is self-serving, given that Denison has one of the best locations of any liberal arts college in the nation.
-We have a beautiful campus in an idyllic village that is 25 minutes from Columbus, which has become a vibrant city filled with music, culture and global businesses.
+We have a beautiful campus in an idyllic village 25 minutes from Columbus, which has become a vibrant city filled with music, culture, and global businesses.

 Once you select a college, make sure the conversation continues.
 But try to dial down the stress.
-As I mentioned earlier, there are many colleges in this country where students can get a great education.
-Too often, the rankings lead readers to imagine that choosing the right college is all about where it sits on a list.
+As I mentioned earlier, there are many colleges in this country where students can get an excellent education.
+Too often, the rankings lead readers to imagine choosing the right college is about where it sits on a list.
 Nothing could be further from the truth.

 Choosing the right college is far more personal than that.
 It’s about fit.
-And remember, we expend way too much energy worrying about getting in and selecting the right college, and not nearly enough focusing on how to transition into college and how to take full advantage of the college experience.
+And remember, we expend way too much energy worrying about getting in and selecting the right college and not nearly enough focusing on how to transition into college and take full advantage of the college experience.